 Spend quality time with your spouse and children

 Adding another member to your family will most likely change the family dynamic quite a bit.
 Before this happens, spend some quality time with your spouse and other children (if you have any).
 Plan some special outings – things you don’t normally do, like playing mini golf, go to a sporting event, or head to the beach.
-Or you can do some low key, simple things like play board games, go to the park or the zoo, go out for ice cream, snuggle up on the couch and watch your favorite movie, or read some books to help prepare your other children for the new baby.
+Or you can do some low key, simple things like play board games, download one the best solitaire app you can find on the app store, go to the park or the zoo, go out for ice cream, snuggle up on the couch and watch your favorite movie, or read some books to help prepare your other children for the new baby.

 Ask (accept) for help

 Ask for help in any area that you need; perhaps you need someone to help with housework, or yard work, running errands, or childcare.
 Whatever you need, don’t be afraid to ask; it could simply be asking your husband or older children to pitch in a little more, or asking a friend, neighbor, or relative to help you out during this season.
 And if someone offers to help you out or asks you if you need anything, take them up on their offer.